ariellubonja/orthogonal-matching-pursuit-parallel-gpu/README.md

 # EFFICIENT BATCHED CPU/GPU IMPLEMENTATION OF ORTHOGONAL MATCHINGPURSUIT FOR PYTHON
-Orthogonal Matching Pursuit, implemented using BLAS (cpu) and PyTorch (gpu).
+Orthogonal Matching Pursuit, implemented using BLAS (CPU) and PyTorch (GPU).

 Our implementations vastly outperform those in Scikit-Learn, with the PyTorch version on GPU being over 100 times faster.